hueper/angularslice/README.md

 Email: info[AT]ngslice.io

 ## Changelog

+### 2016-09-18, upgrade to Anglar 2.0.0
+    Had to manually rewrite a line in node_modules/@angular2-material/core/gestures/MdGEstureConfig.d.ts -> Switch HammerManager to any.

 ### 2016-09-03, Angular 2 RC.6
   Had to manually rewrite a line in node_modules/@angular2-material/core/gestures/MdGEstureConfig.d.ts -> Switch HammerManager to any.